 Add two pins (PLATFORM_GPIO_12 AND PLATFORM_GPIO_13) to the wiced_platform_pins list in the wiced_platform.h file.

-Hint: This is necessary because we added 2 new pins to our platform but the platform configuration file does not define that many GPIOs by default.
+Hint: This is necessary because we added 2 new pins to our platform, but the platform configuration file does not define that many GPIOs by default.

 Verify that the two switches in SW9 are in the OFF position on your kit.